Aryan-yadav7/CS-basic-keywords/README.md

 12. API - Application Programming interface allow developers to sync data between multiple platforms and can facililate communication among the various microservices in web applications.
 OR An API (Applicaition Programming Interface) is a bridge between the front end and back end of an applicatioin.
 While backend developers usually create APIs, front end developers need to know how to use them.

-13. FRONTEND - HTML, CSS, JAVASCRIPT.
+13. FRONTEND - Frontend Development is the development or creation of a user interface using some markup languages like HTML, CSS, JAVASCRIPT and other tools.
+It is the development of the user side where only user interaction will be counted.
+It consists of the interface where buttons, texts, alignment, etc are involved and used by the user.

-14. BACKEND - FRAMEWORK LIKE PYTHON(django).
+14. BACKEND - Backend Development involves the logic, database and other operations that are built behind the scenes to tun the web servers efficiently.
+It uses FRAMEWORK LIKE PYTHON(django).

 ![6251358958874902088](https://github.com/user-attachments/assets/2a5681c0-22a2-4ee3-8b28-677c5ca6d12c)